Major League Baseball 2K5

-Major League Baseball 2K5 (MLB 2K5) is an MLB licensed baseball simulation video game published by 2K for PlayStation 2 and Xbox.
+Major League Baseball 2K5 (MLB 2K5) is an MLB licensed baseball simulation video game developed by Kush Games and published by 2K for PlayStation 2 and Xbox.
 The previous game in the series made by Sega Sports was ESPN Major League Baseball in 2004.
-Unlike the other "2K5" branded sports games, this was published by 2K, making it the first Visual Concepts-developed sports game not to be published by Sega, though Sega's logos are still seen in the background of menus and ballparks.
-(These logos and the ESPN Graphics would be removed and replaced by 2K's logos in the World Series Edition) The game included Web Gems instant replays, K-Zone pitching, Slam Zone hitting, and baserunner mode.
+The game included Web Gems instant replays, K-Zone pitching, Slam Zone hitting, and baserunner mode.
 The game was released in late February 2005 on the PlayStation 2 and Xbox consoles.
 The cover baseball player was New York Yankees shortstop Derek Jeter.
 Later that year, an upgraded version titled Major League Baseball 2K5: World Series Edition was released during the 2005 MLB postseason.

 Commentators

 The commentary is delivered by the ESPN Sunday Night Baseball crew of Jon Miller and Joe Morgan.
 Karl Ravech introduces the games from the studio.

 Features

 Exhibition: Play against the computer or head-to-head with another player.

 Franchise: Play multiple seasons with a team.

 GM Career Mode: Become a team's GM and try to accomplish certain goals given by the owner while building a good team.

 Online: MLB 2K5s online mode includes both games and online leagues.